 - ACCME: ACPA designates this educational activity for a maximum of 1.0 AMA PRA Category 1 Creditsâ„¢.
 Physicians should only claim credits commensurate with the extent of their participation in the activity.

 - ASHA: This program is offered for 0.10 ASHA CEUs (Intermediate Level, Professional Area).

-- NCNA/ANCC: This activity has been submitted to the North Carolina Nurses Association for approval to award contact hours.
-North Carolina Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+- NCNA/ANCC: This continuing nursing education activity was approved by the North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.